mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It is (almost) always performed as illegal activity and there are few comprehensive studies on the fatality rates.

-It is a very high risk activity.
+It is a very high risk activity and the fatality rates tend to be sketchy, an annual fatality rate of 1:500 is often cited (8 times the motorcycle fatality rate).

 # Wingsuit flying